charliehawley/MP2-PA/README.md

-# PAL
+# PAL 🤖
 PAL is for the disenfranchised and disempowered.
 PAL will make small life choices for you in the hope that the resources PAL provides will help you to empower yourself.
-Once PAL has made the decision for you he will provide you with a resource related to personal accountability/empowerment.
+PAL's first module makes the decision for you and the second will provide you with a resource related to personal accountability/empowerment.

-I want PAL to represent nihilism so that PAL can embody and displace the user's nihilism and help them to focus on empowering themselves.
+I want PAL to displace the user's nihilism so that PAL can help them to focus on empowering themselves.

 ## Strategy
 PAL is intended to empower by temporarily displacing personal accountability and providing resources to those who need to redirect their potential.